ADGEfficiency/programming-resources/data-engineering/README.md

 - but not good in practice (require many queries / joins to get data, slow queries)

+### Data Modelling

+Kimball is used for data warehousing and analytics.
+In these use cases you care more about read performance.
+Less normalization means less joins (better performance), and more understandability for business users.

+Normalized databases are used for transactional systems where write performance is more important along with decreased redundancy.

+normalize till it hurts, denormalize till it works

+your operational database (think e-commerce store) should be highly normalized to avoid update anomalies

+your analytic database (data warehouse) should be highly denormalied to ease analysis

+The 2 approaches used now are Kimball (star schema) – very old and brittle design methodology or Data Vault (hybrid).

 ## Abstractions in Data Engineering

 ### Orchestration